The Bitcoin SegWit2X fork

 Is my money safe with Luno?
 Should I send it to another platform?

-Your money (local and digital currency) will be safe with Luno.
+Your money (local and cryptocurrency) will be safe with Luno.
 You don’t need to send it to another platform, we will give you access to both chains.
 As always, do your research to avoid scams and only deal with reputable platforms with strong, technical teams when you send your Bitcoin elsewhere.

 What is Luno’s position on other forks?